AMDEPYC/snpcert/docs/how-to-generate-certs.md

 gh auth login
 ```

+You must login with permissions to download assets from and create issues in the GitHub repo that dispatch will use.
+See below.

 Download the [latest dispatch binaries](https://github.com/AMDEPYC/dispatch/releases) through your browser or through `gh`:
 ```
 gh release download -R github.com/AMDEPYC/dispatch --pattern 'dispatch-*'